A 2019 guide to 15 tourist attractions and visitor sightseeing

 Located at the Southern end of the greatly expanded modern city, the Centro Historico and the beautifully restored Plaza Machado exemplify what the Mazatlan Renaissance is all about: over the past decade the Historic District has seen building after building rehabbed and returned to vibrant glory.

-Below is a fully zoomable map of Mazatlan beginning in the Centro Historico.
+Below is a zoomable map of Mazatlan beginning in the Centro Historico.
 This map can also be opened in a new browser window (View Larger Map) to provide a full screen viewing area.

 Zoomable street map of Mazatlan, Sinaloa, Mexico